Updated: Oct 19

-Yoga is a wonderful way, especially Kundalini yoga, to connect to your breathe more while moving the energy through movement.
-There are many practices you can incorporate into your daily life for healthier state of mind, body and soul such as diaphragmatic breathing, alternate nostril breathing, deep breathing, and many more.
+Kundalini yoga is a wonderful way to connect to your breathe, and chakras while moving the energy through movement.
+There are many practices you can incorporate into your daily life for a healthier state of mind, body and soul such as diaphragmatic breathing, alternate nostril breathing, deep breathing, and many more.
+Try different techniques and see what resonates with you more, and explore how your mind and body feel after each practice, and remember to be consistent.

 "Breathe in deeply to bring your mind home to your body."